m-tosch/Python-FPGA-Tools/docs/README.md

 ## set-up

-The documentation is separated from the master and uploaded to the [gh-pages](https://github.com/m-tosch/regex_fun/tree/gh-pages) branch by an automatic workflow
+The documentation is separated from the master and uploaded to the [gh-pages](https://github.com/m-tosch/regex_fun/tree/gh-pages) branch by an automatic [workflow](https://github.com/m-tosch/regex_fun/actions?query=workflow%3Adocs)

+## local build

 To generate the documentation locally, sphinx must be installed.